Googly (2013 film): Production

-Yash was cast to play Sharath, a misogynist university student.
+Yash was cast to play Sharath, an eccentric university student.
 Kriti Kharbanda was cast as a sincere medical student Swathi.
 The film marked their first film collaboration.

 Palaniraj and Ravi Varma choreographed the action sequences, while the dance choreography were handled by Murali.
 Joshua Sridhar composed the soundtrack while ace Kannada music composer and state awardee Anoop Seelin composed the background score.
 Filming took place in Bangalore and Mangalore with the climax scene shot at the railway station at Sakleshpura in Hassan district.

 Soundtrack

 The soundtrack music for the film was composed by Joshua Sridhar and the background music for the film was scored by Anoop Seelin.
 The lyrics for the soundtracks were penned by Jayant Kaikini, Yogaraj Bhat, Kaviraj and Pavan Wadeyar.
 The album consisting of six soundtracks was released on 3 June 2013, in Bangalore.